chsuong/starter-hugo-academic/content/_index.md

         “Ubiquitous but Inconsistent: Internationalism, Militarism, and IO Influence on Public Opinion in China, Brazil, Japan, and Sweden.”
 With Scott Desposato and Erik Gartzke.
 Older version available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4262069.
 Under Review.

         “The Perks of Using Uncommon Designs in International Relations Survey Experiments.”
 With Scott Desposato and Erik Gartzke.
+Submitted.

 #        {{% callout note %}}
 #        Quickly discover relevant content by [filtering publications](./publication/).